Analysis

 $50.00

 Acetaldehyde can be produced by yeast and acetic acid bacteria by the oxidation of ethanol.
-At high levels it is detected as a sherry/rotten apple characteristic.
+It is typically associated with a sherry or rotten apple aroma and is considered undesirable at elevated levels.
 Sensory threshold in wine is typically between 100-125 mg/L. SO2 will bind with acetaldehyde to help reduce unwanted aromas.

 Includes